List of Greek football transfers winter 2018–19

 This is a list of Greek football transfers for the 2018–19 winter transfer window by club.
-Only transfers of clubs in the Superleague and Football League are included.
+Only transfers of clubs in the Super League and Football League are included.

 The winter transfer window opened on 1 January 2019, although a few transfers took place prior to that date.
 The window closed at midnight on 1 February 2019.
 Players without a club may join one at any time, either during or in between transfer windows.